muldjord/leddy/docs/THEMES.md

 * `fontcolor="#123456"`: Sets the font color.
 Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
 * `waveheight`: The titles can be animated in a scrolling sinewave.
 This defines the height of the sinewave in pixels.
 * `wavelength`: The titles can be animated in a scrolling sinewave.
 This defines the length of the sinewave in pixels.
+* `fps`: The RSS scroll framerate.
+Default is 30.

+#### &lt;gameoflife&gt;
+The `<gameoflife .../>` subnode implements Conway's game of life.
+It will start with a random seed.

+The following attributes are supported:
+* `duration="10000"`: Sets the duration of the scene in ms.
+* `background="myback"`: Sets a background image for the scene.
+Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
+* `bgcolor="#123456"`: If no background is set it will use this background color instead.
+Also supports special `random` which picks a random dark color.
+* `fgcolor="#123456"`: Sets the color of the Life pixels.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+* `fps`: The Game Of Life framerate.

+#### &lt;runcommand&gt;
+The `<runcommand .../>` subnode allows you to run a command and show the results on the LED matrix.
+The command can also be a script.

+The following attributes are supported:
+* `background="myback"`: Sets a background image for the scene.
+Use the basename of any PNG from the `backgrounds` folder (eg. `myback.png` should be entered with `myback`).
+* `bgcolor="#123456"`: If no background is set it will use this background color instead.
+Also supports special `random` which picks a random dark color.
+* `font`: What font to use.
+Use the basename of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
+* `fontcolor="#123456"`: Sets the font color.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+* `waveheight`: The titles can be animated in a scrolling sinewave.
+This defines the height of the sinewave in pixels.
+* `wavelength`: The titles can be animated in a scrolling sinewave.
+This defines the length of the sinewave in pixels.
+* `command`: What command to run.
+This can be either a single command or a script.
+Whatever this command sends to stdout or stderror will be shown on the LED matrix.
+* `interval`: How often the output of the command is updated into the internal string that is shown on the LED matrix.
+Default is every 60 seconds.
+* `fps`: The text scroll framerate.
+Default is 30.

 ### Animations
 Read more about animations [here](ANIMATIONS.md)